Business systems are by far the most overlooked aspect of running a successful small, medium, or large business.

-This is often referred to as an operations manual and its purpose is to capture the collective “know how” of the business.
+This is often referred to as an operations manual.
+Its purpose is to capture the collective “know-how” of the business.

 The poster child for business systems is McDonald’s.
-This is a complex, worldwide, multi-billion dollar business that is essentially run by pimply teenagers who can’t even be trusted to make their beds.
+This is a complex, worldwide, multi-billion dollar business essentially run by pimply teenagers.
+Kids who can’t even be trusted to make their beds.

 How do they do this?

-They manage to run this hugely successful and profitable business because they have amazing business systems.
+They run this hugely successful and profitable business because they have amazing business systems.
 Their operations manual covers everything from hiring to product delivery to customer interaction.

-The first reason is that business systems are “back office” functions.
+Business systems are regarded as “back office” functions.
 Unlike the latest marketing strategies, sales techniques or other highly visible aspects of your business, good business systems are considered by some as boring.

 While building them may indeed be boring, the incredible power they give you is anything but.

-The second major reason that business systems are neglected is because of a perceived lack of urgency.
-When a business is small or just starting out, there are seemingly much more important things to do like sales, marketing and order fulfillment.
+Business systems are neglected because of a perceived lack of urgency.
+When a business is small or just starting out, there are seemingly more important things to do.
+Things like sales, marketing and order fulfillment.

-With all of these important things vying for the increasingly scarce time of the business owner, business systems seem like something that can be put off until later.
+With all of these important things vying for the business owner’s attention, systems get put off.
 However, just like any other accumulation of neglect over time, it rarely ends well.

 It’s a sad situation when a business owner goes to sell their business and finds out after putting in many years of hard work, that their business is worthless.

 It’s not so much that the business itself is worthless, it’s that they ARE the business and without them there is no real business to sell.